top of page

 As with any herbal remedy, it's essential to exercise caution and consult a healthcare professional, especially if you have allergies, medical conditions, or are taking medications.
 While self-heal is generally considered safe for consumption, it's always best to seek professional advice before using herbs for medicinal purposes.

-5. Digestive Health: Self-heal has been used to address digestive discomfort, including soothing indigestion and helping with gastrointestinal issues.
+Digestive Health: Self-healing has addressed digestive discomfort, including soothing indigestion and helping with gastrointestinal issues.

 bottom of page